 - Chronic heavy use (two to multiple times in a day): more than 30 days

-Smoking and inhaling cause the drug to be detected in the saliva.
+Marijuana use through smoking and inhaling can cause the drug to be detected in the saliva.
 A sample of oral fluid can be tested when one is caught or in situations where there are no testing centers or tools available.

 - Occasional use: 1 to 3 days